-By default each of RadControls for ASP.NET Ajax serves a set of files (JS code) needed for its proper client-side operation.
+By default, each of the RadControls for ASP.NET AJAX serves a set of files (JS code) needed for its proper client-side operation.

 When loading a page with several controls on it, the number of these files can become very large, often resulting in a reduced page load time and increased traffic.
 The reason for this problem is that browsers make a separate request to the server for each of these resources.

 Usually this problem is overcome by disabling the automatic script serving of the controls, combining them into a smaller set of files and registering the links to these files manually on the page.

 This approach is not the best for of a number of reasons: